garylirocks/quickrefs/azure-key-vault.markdown

 - **Azure Resource Manager for template deployment**: enables Azure Resource Manager to get secrets when this key vault is referenced in a template deployment
 - **Azure Disk Encryption for volume encryption**

+## Recover

+After a vault is deleted, and before it's being purged (90 days by default), you can recover it.

+- All the keys, secrets and certificates are recovered
+- RBAC role assignments can't be recovered, you need to redo them

 ## Vault authentication

 Vault uses AAD to authenticate users and apps: